Docs

 • Setup an api route to fetch results from Elasticsearch

-• Use React Instantsearch to display the results 🎉
+• Use React InstantSearch to display the results 🎉

 Download an Example Project